Mounikab12/Customer-Segmentation-RFM/README.md

 ## Key Insights
-- Identify **high-value customers** for targeted marketing.
+- Identified **high-value customers** for targeted marketing.
-- Segment customers into **different groups** based on their RFM scores.
+- Segmented customers into **different groups** based on their RFM scores.
-- Optimize **marketing campaigns** to retain loyal customers and improve acquisition strategies for less engaged customers.
+- Performed **Analytics** to retain loyal customers and improve acquisition strategies for less engaged customers.